-While you can read our full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
+While you can read our full guide to startup security, we figured it would be easier to digest and apply the best practices in smaller chunks.
 So, we broke up our full guide into four parts.
-This is Part 2, which focuses on infrastructure and application security best practices.full guide to start-up security, we figured it would be easier to digest and apply the best practices in smaller chunks.
+This is part two, which focuses on infrastructure and application security best practices.
+If you missed part one, you can check it out here.
+In it, we cover operational security.

 Application and Infrastructure Security: Keep Bad Hombres Out

 1. HTTPS: By now a given, but you’d be surprised: We almost left this out for fear of coming across as pedantic.
 But, we’d be remiss if we didn’t at least offer a reminder for encrypting all communications for your customers.
 If you need a certificate, get a free one from Let’s Encrypt: a non-profit certificate authority that’s provided certs for 200+ million websites.

 2. Back up your backups (and make sure they have backups): And if you don’t have something in place, then get S3, Blob Storage, or Cloud Storage from AWS, Azure, and GCP, respectively.

 3. Metrics and monitoring aka canaries in the coal mine: Both allow you to quickly drill down to the root cause of any anomalies without having to dig into logs.
 And in case you needed a refresher, the four golden signals of traffic, latency, saturation, and error are good foundations to understand the health of your system and your customers’ experiences.

 4. Do let the logs out (when you need to): We’ll spare you the sermon of why turning to your logs is helpful when needed.
 At the very least, you should have a log aggregator in order to cross-reference logs from various systems and apps.
 They’ll come in handy as the real “black box” source of truth.